srivastavaaaa/Project/README.md

 - **Two-Hand Gestures**: Master zoom and rotate controls
 - **Custom Shortcuts**: Modify the code for application-specific gestures

-## 🤝 Contributing

-This project is open for contributions!
-Areas for improvement:
-- Additional gesture recognition
-- Better UI/UX design
-- Performance optimizations
-- Cross-platform compatibility
-- Accessibility features

-## 📄 License

-This project is open source and available under the MIT License.

 ## 🙏 Acknowledgments